 - No one is excluded based on religious affiliation (or non-affiliation), economic status, race, or gender identity

-- Groups are held in San Francisco, the Peninsula, and the North Bay (Marin/Sonoma)
+- Groups are held online, and when possible, in San Francisco, the Peninsula, and the North Bay (Marin/Sonoma)

 How do I sign up?